-The joint library services (SCD) of Paris 1 Panthéon-Sorbonne University include six integrated libraries.
-Some thirty libraries associated to the SCD and other interuniversity libraries are also open to the university's students.
+The joint library service (SCD) of Paris 1 Panthéon-Sorbonne University includes seven integrated libraries.
+Some twenty libraries associated to the SCD and other inter-university libraries are also open to the university's students.

-The most popular are the library in the Centre Pierre-Mendès-France (PMF) as well as the 5th arrondissement inter-university libraries: the BIS (Sorbonne inter-university library), the Cujas library, Sainte-Barbe library and Sainte-Geneviève library.
+The most popular are Centre Pierre-Mendès-France (PMF) and Jean-Claude Colliard libraries, as well as the 5th arrondissement inter-university libraries: the BIS (Sorbonne inter-university library) and the Cujas library.

-While first and second year undergraduates tend to use the PMF library, third year undergraduates often use the inter-university libraries.
+While first and second year undergraduates tend to use the PMF library, third year undergraduates and master's students often use the inter-university and specialised libraries.
 There are also centres reserved for the use of second year master's and doctoral students, which although they are not listed here can be found on the university's website dedicated to libraries.